 - Rate offer acceptance and member confirmation

 Once you receive your enrollment offer, you will confirm or reduce the portion of your average monthly energy that you wish to obtain from this rate.
 This will kick off our account configuration process and ensure you are set up for billing starting Feb.
-1, 2018.
+1, 2018 to receive your first solar allocation within one-to-two bill cycles.

 If you submit an enrollment form and are informed that we have reached our sign-up limit, you will be placed on a waiting list and receive regular communication on availability as well as your place in line.